n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 #### How long does it take now - why?

-6. now run the local image in a container hosted in a Linux VM hosted on your laptop, limiting the memeory and CPU.
+6. Now run the local image in a container hosted in a Linux VM hosted on your laptop, limiting the memory to 200MB and CPU to 1/4.
 Don't forget to edit your name.
+Note: env means pass in an external environmental variable into the container (your name).
 ```
 docker container run --env NAME=my-name-here --name ubuntu --rm -m 200M  --cpus=0.25  node4demo/ubuntu-test:my-name-here
 ```